codefinity/oeuvre/README.md

 As discussed earlier, there is something un-natural about designing the behaviour of the application through its persistance.
 Database design should be the side-effect of application design and not vice versa.

+When the application design is started with database design, it's difficult to envision the modularity at the database level.
+Therefore, the concepts from tables belonging to other domains/modules leak into Tables that are unrelated.
+For example, take this example, it might be a bit extereme but demonstrates the problem.

 **2. Architecture is Built Around Technology and not Business Requirement**

 The terms "Data Layer", "Business Layer" and "UI Layer", themselves have no mention of the functionality of the application.
 A 3-Tier architecture is just an architecture built to satisfy the need for seperation without any concern for modularization and evolution.